 Being a small town, Allenton does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Allenton with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.50% of adults in Allenton have a bachelor's degree or advanced degree.
+The education level of Allenton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.04% of adults 25 and older in Allenton have a college degree.

 The people who call Allenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allenton residents report their race to be White.
-Important ancestries of people in Allenton include German, Irish, Polish, English, and Italian.
+Important ancestries of people in Allenton include German, English, Polish, Irish, and Italian.

 The most common language spoken in Allenton is English.
 Other important languages spoken here include Polish and Italian.